AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/site-template/page-templates.md

 ## What you will build {#what-you-will-build}

 In this part of the tutorial, you will build a new Magazine Article Page template that can be used to create new magazine articles and aligns with a common structure.
-The template will be based on designs and a UI Kit produced in AdobeXD.
+The template is based on designs and a UI Kit produced in AdobeXD.
 This chapter is only focused on building out the structure or skeleton of the template.
-No styles will be implemented but the template and pages will be functional.
+No styles are implemented but the template and pages are functional.

 ## Create the Magazine Article Page Template

-When creating a page you must select a template, which will be used as the basis for creating the new page.
+When creating a page you must select a template, which is used as the basis for creating the new page.
 The template defines the structure of the resultant page, initial content, and allowed components.

 There are 3 main areas of [Page Templates](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/sites/authoring/features/templates.html):

 1. **Structure** - defines components that are a part of the template.
-These will not be editable by content authors.
+These are not editable by content authors.
-1. **Initial Content** - defines components that the template will start with, these can be edited and/or deleted by content authors
+1. **Initial Content** - defines components that the template starts with, these can be edited and/or deleted by content authors
-1. **Policies** - defines configurations on how components will behave and what options authors will have available.
+1. **Policies** - defines configurations on how components behave and what options authors will have available.

 Next, create a new template in AEM that matches the structure of the mockups.
 This will occur in a local instance of AEM.
 Follow the steps in the video below: